SerenityEnterprises/paramorphism_documentation/docs/configuration.md

 - If the rule ends with `/`, it will match anything starting with the rule.
 For instance, the rule `path/rule/` matches `path/rule/one`, `path/rule/two`, but not `anything/else/asdf`
 - If the rule ends with `*`, it will act as a wildcard.
 For instance, the rule `wildcard/rule*` matches `wildcard/rule/one`, `wildcard/ruletwothreefour/five`, but not `wildcard/anythingelse`
 - Otherwise, the rule matches anything identical to itself.

+## Flags

+Flags are simple boolean toggles to change obfuscation behaviour.

+Currently, Paramorphism has the following flags implemented:
+- `corruption`
+- `anti_decompression`
+- `kotlin`

+### Corruption

+The 'corruption' flag instructs the obfuscator to emit a JAR file that is technically invalid, but executes anyway due to Java's lenient JAR parsing.

+With this flag, most analysis tools are rendered non-functional, with the exception of those custom-made for Paramorphism obfuscation.

+### Anti Decompression

+The 'anti decompression' flag tries to ensure that individual classes cannot be pulled out of the JAR file for analysis.

+### Kotlin

+The 'kotlin' flag instructs the obfuscator to enable specific obfuscation strategies for the Kotlin programming language.
+For example, a Kotlin-specific strategy might strip out debugging information that is unique to the Kotlin compiler.

+Presently, use of the `kotlin` flag can corrupt behaviour in programs that make use of the `kotlin-reflect` library.
+(Please note that regular Java reflection is unaffected by the flag.)